That said, it is worth noting that the entire piece was composed by Templeton. No part was copied from Bach.

 A CD titled “Bach Goes To Town – The genius of Alec Templeton” is offered for sale at a few commercial Internet vendor sites.
 Issued in 1995, it contains a number of Templeton pieces, played by the composer personally on the piano (or so it seems).

 I tried to purchase that CD.
 Two-and-a-half month later, news arrived that the vendor’s supplier had informed them the CD could not be delivered.

 I will continue to try and obtain the CD.
 That may take time.

 If someday I get to listen to Templeton’s own recording, what kind of conclusion could I arrive at?
 There are essentially two possibilities.

 (A) If Templeton played a correct Bach imitation, in which the melody in bars 47–48 of the fugue is repeated at a lower pitch in the way Templeton knew Bach would have done: In that case, performers should, of course, play the passage in the way Templeton did.

 (B) If Templeton played a broken Bach imitation (would be no surprise):

 There can be no doubt that Templeton composed a correct Bach imitation.
 But he may later have observed that everybody else played differently, and then decided to follow suit and play the published version, because he thought the piece was not important enough to justify telling them that the version they played was wrong and needed to be changed.
-Today’s performers should play a valid Bach imitation, either a brand new one, or the one proposed in Example 5.
+Today’s performers should play a valid Bach imitation, either a brand new one, or the one proposed in Example 5 above.